Bartacus/BartacusBundle/Resources/doc/getting-started/locale.rst

 database records.

-Additionally it's still possible to encode ``{_locale}`` in your route, which overwrites the locale from the TSFE for the translator component.
+Additionally it's still possible to encode ``{_locale}`` in your route, which overwrites the locale from the site config for the translator component.

 Backend / TYPO3 CLI
 ===================

-Since there is no TSFE or symfony request handled, the translator uses the default locale, configured in your ``config.yml``.
+Since there is no TSFE or symfony request handled, the translator uses the default locale, configured in your ``config/packages/translation.yml``.